islamic-home-automation/home-assistant-node-red/home-assistant-node-red/hijri-date/README.md

 ## How It Works

 1. **Sunset Trigger at Maghrib**
-   The flow fires at local Maghrib time because the Islamic day begins at sunset, not midnight.
+   The flow fires at local Maghrib time, sets the `next_day` flag to `1` because the Islamic day begins at sunset, not midnight.
 Each new Hijri date should align with the start of the Islamic day.

 2. **Midnight Reset**
-   A cron inject at `00:00` resets the `next_day` flag to `0` so that the date does not advance again until the next sunset.
+   As the gregorian calendar advances a day at midnight, a cron inject at `00:00` resets the `next_day` flag to `0` so that the hijri date does not advance again until the next sunset.
 This ensures the Hijri date remains constant throughout the Gregorian day until Maghrib.

 3. **Day Adjustment Slider**
    The **Adjust Hijri Days** input number lets you manually fine-tune the Hijri date by ±5 days.
 This accounts for local moon-sighting variations that algorithms or APIs may not reflect.